What Is Gadolinium Deposition Disease (GDD)?

 Supportive Care and Symptom Management

-While chelation addresses the underlying cause of GDD by reducing gadolinium levels, supportive care is often necessary to manage ongoing symptoms.
-This may include pain management (including neuropathic pain medications such as gabapentin or pregabalin), physical therapy for mobility and balance issues, cognitive rehabilitation for brain fog, and psychological support for the emotional toll of living with a chronic condition.
-Some patients benefit from low-dose naltrexone (LDN) for immune modulation and pain reduction.
+While chelation aims to reduce the body's gadolinium burden, supportive care is often necessary to manage ongoing symptoms.
+This may include pain management (gabapentin, pregabalin, and low-dose naltrexone are prescription medicines some patients report being given for nerve pain or immune modulation — each requires a prescription and a clinician who has reviewed your other medicines), physical therapy for mobility and balance issues, cognitive rehabilitation for brain fog, and psychological support for the emotional toll of living with a chronic condition.

 Diet, Supplements, and Lifestyle Approaches